kev-er/razor_king_barber/README.md

 &nbsp;

 ## Lessons Learned:
-- I used neovim while building this to give myself a challenge which was a joy as it felt faster.
+I used neovim while building this to give myself a challenge which was a joy as it felt faster.

-- I used the developer tool in brower which is a must in my opinion as it enable to see how the website preforms as well as looking that your stylings and make quick changes in the DOM to experiment before adding into in css.
+I used the developer tool in brower which is a must in my opinion as it enable to see how the website preforms as well as looking that your stylings and make quick changes in the DOM to experiment before adding into in css.

-&nbsp;

-- I deepened my proficiency in HTML for structured content, CSS for aesthetic presentation, and JavaScript for dynamic interactivity.
+I deepened my proficiency in HTML for structured content, CSS for aesthetic presentation, and JavaScript for dynamic interactivity.
 It was fun and the time this project took was very short compare to some of my projects four months ago

 &nbsp;